whg-training/whg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/README.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Building an NGS data processing pipeline
+# A sequence data pipelining challenge!

 Welcome!
 Go to the [introduction](./Introduction.md) to get started.